-There are additional interfaces that are identified in PacketCable but for which protocols are not specified.
+There are additional interfaces identified in PacketCable but for which protocols are not specified.
 In those cases, the corresponding security protocols are also not specified, and those interfaces are not listed in the diagram below.

-The interfaces for which security is not required in PacketCable are not listed in Figure 2 below.
+As well, the interfaces for which security is not required in PacketCable are not listed.